 Bar Marsella

-Absinthe was, for a time, the drink of choice, and you can still partake in the green ferry here, if you dare.
+According to legend, everyone from Picasso to Hemingway were regulars at one time or another.
+And, interestingly, absinthe was, for a time, the drink of choice.
+You can still partake in the green ferry here, if you dare.

 Cafe Salambó